Shoulder Replacement Surgery

 Just because you have osteoarthritis on an x-ray or an MRI;

-2. Does not mean, you need a shoulder replacement.
+2. Does NOT mean, you need a shoulder surgery or a shoulder replacement.

 How to avoid surgery.

 Because there can be complications during or after surgery – a shoulder replacement is considered the last option, not the first option.